-- Stakeholder engagement.
-E.g. Identify stakeholders and discuss their role.
-How were stakeholder views taken into account? - Broader spatial planning issues.
-E.g. How did you consider broader spatial planning issues? - Legal issues.
-E.g. How did you ensure compliance with the legal framework?
-What specific legislation did you take into consideration and why? - Political issues.
+- > Stakeholder engagement.
+E.g. How were stakeholder views taken into account? - Broader spatial planning issues.
+E.g. How did you consider broader spatial planning issues? - ➤ Legal issues.
+E.g. How did you ensure compliance with the legal framework? - Political issues.
 E.g. How did you react to, or pre-empt, political influences within the case study? - Refer to a specific clause of the RTPI Code of Professional Conduct and demonstrate compliance. - Minimise reputational risk and build trust in profession.
 E.g. How did you act to minimise reputational risk to the profession and build trust in planning? - Economic issues.
-E.g. What were the economic implications of each option?
+E.g. What were the economic implications of each option? - Sustainability and climate change issues.
+E.g. How were the effects of climate change considered and mitigated? - Engaging with the wider community.
+E.g. Consider how planning decisions affect different groups / demographics.
+What was done to address this? - Providing specialist technical advice.
+How did your specialist advice intersect with other areas of planning? - ➤ Planning theory.
+E.g. How does a specific planning theory help you make sense of the issues in your case study?